Santa Ana Volcano Hike – Everything You Need to Know

 The Tica Bus station in Santa Ana is a couple of kilometers from Hostal Casa Verde so just contact the hostel in advance and let them know you are arriving by Tica bus.
 The hostel will arrange a safe and reliable taxi to be waiting for you when you arrive.

 Note: All buses (except for the Tica bus from Guatemala) will arrive at Terminal de Buses de Occidente in Santa Ana.
 This terminal is only a couple blocks from Hostal Casa Verde and is fine to walk.
-I would recommend trying to arrive before dark though just to be safest.
+I would recommend trying to arrive before dark though just to be safe.

-It was pretty average for us due to the bad weather, although, I have seen pictures of the volcano from the dry season and it looks stunning!
+In all honesty, the Santa Ana Volcano hike was pretty average for us due to the bad weather, although, I have seen pictures of the volcano from the dry season and it looks stunning!

 The hike was not too hard and made for a fun day overall.
 A good group of people from our hostel all went together and we had coffees in the morning while waiting to begin the hike, and beers at the end while waiting for the bus to return to Santa Ana.

-It is a full day activity and good value at under $12 per person.
+It’s a full day activity and good value at under $12 per person.

 The affordability, ease of access, and the amazing views (if you get good weather) are enough reasons for me to say the Santa Ana Volcano hike is totally worth it!
 In fact, if I’m ever back in Central America will be doing this hike again just to try and get the best views possible!